JohnStrunk/wahoo-results/docs/blog/posts/history-of-wahoo-results/index.md

 While the above are good unit-level tests, in v1.2.0, I added randomized end-to-end testing.
 In addition to running the unit tests with each code change, it now runs a scripted set of end-to-end operations, followed by a random set of operations for a configurable amount of time.
-This led to v1.2.0 having the highest number of bugs fixed of any release to-date.
+This automated testing led to v1.2.0 having the highest number of bugs fixed of any release to-date.

 Even with the automated tests, releasing a new version is still a bit nerve wracking.

 ### My collection of Chromecasts

-I have managed to build a small collection of various Chromecasts to test with.
+Over the course of the project, I have managed to build a small collection of various Chromecasts to test with.
 I initially developed with a 1st generation Chromecast because that's what I owned at the time.
 I then acquired a 3rd generation Chromecast for improved performance.
 At that point I assumed that what would work on one would work on them all...
 I was wrong.

-After telling someone about how the scoreboard worked, I advised them to buy the latest Chromecast device (a Chromecast with GoogleTV), and that it would work without any problems.
+After introducing someone to the scoreboard, I advised them to buy the latest Chromecast device (a Chromecast with GoogleTV), and I just assumed it would work without any problems.
 Well, when they attempted to use it, they had a terrible time.
-The scoreboard display would go blank or return to the ambient slideshow every few minutes.
+The scoreboard display would go blank or return to the ambient slideshow every few minutes during the meet.

-This led me to expand my collection and figure out what the problem was.
+This led me to expand my collection of devices and dig into the problem.
 It turns out that these devices seem to have a different method for detecting when the screen is idle, so the method that I use in {{ WR }} doesn't work on these devices.
 The result was a [workaround described on the compatibility